FooBarShebang/statistics_lib/Documents/Tests/TE002_ordered_functions.md

 * The sequence is 1 element long in the case of quartile and quantile functions
 * The total number of quantiles is an integer, but not positive - quantile function
 * The required quantile index is negative or larger than the total number of quantiles - quantile function
+* The requested number of bins (in histogram) is an integer but not positive
+* The requested bin size (in histogram) is a real number but not positiv

 **Test steps:** Try to call the funcion being tested with an appropriate argument (see above).
 Check that the expected exception is raised.